by mike waters n.a.

 But I like the general concept and even though the boat will be no speedster, it's a design that can give a young couple on a small budget, a lot of weekend pleasure provided the conditions are within what the rig and swing arms can take.

 I have long been an ardent supporter of designer Chris White and his Discovery 20 has long been a favourite of mine.
 Regrettably no one ever produced it professionally though there are a few fine examples still in use.
 Using quite the opposite approach to Jim's shallow-depth swing-arms for folding, Chris uses very deep vertical webs and takes his amas up almost vertically above the main hull when on the trailer.
-This would be a struggle if they were heavy, but they're not.
+This would be a struggle if they were heavy, but it's doable.
+(Windage on the road will be something to consider though).
 The hulls are made using the Constant Camber system (See Construction Methods on this website), with thin veneers laminated over a cambered mold to give pre-curved panels that are joined together to create hulls that have a rounded-Vee section.
-This produces hulls that are easily driven at low and medium speeds, with the result that in most common wind conditions this is a fast boat.
-Personally, I really enjoy sailing 'a comfortable boat' and I get dismayed at the number of times I find there's some gunwale or stiffener sticking in my back or when the coaming I want to sit on is not even close to horizontal.
+This produces hulls that are easily driven at low and medium speeds, with the result that in most common wind conditions this is a relatively fast boat.
+Personally, I really enjoy sailing 'a comfortable boat' and I get dismayed at the number of times I find there's some gunwale or stiffener sticking in my back or when the coaming I want to sit on, is not even close to horizontal.
 So I really appreciate the comfortable cockpit of the D20, with its deep coaming giving lower back support.
 After all, I'll often spend all day out on the water and I don't need to get all racked-up at my age!

-So when I designed the W17, the D20's cockpit was certainly in my mind and although I could not get the same coaming depth in the smaller boat, I'll get much the same comfort.
+So when I designed the W17, the D20's cockpit was certainly in my mind and although I could not justify using the same coaming depth in the smaller boat, I'll get much the same comfort.
 The D20 is generally fitted with a custom rig and rotating mast and that suits the boat well.
 The boat is quiet in motion, drier than average, handles well, so is one of those boats that owners are reluctant to sell.
-Its relatively light weight and easy lines assure it of good performance and even the crudely estimated *Performance Index* in my spreadsheet reflects that.
+Its relatively light weight and easy lines ensure good performance and even the crudely estimated *Performance Index* in my spreadsheet reflects that.

 The Trikala 19 is from the board of imaginative designer Kurt Hughes.
 This boat was actually in production for a while in Spain but since then, a few have also been built by amateurs.
 A couple reportedly even cruised the Mediterranean in one!
 This is a boat design that always frustrated me—perhaps wrongly so.